wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ![Data Architecture](.github/static/architecture.png)

-> ![Info] We are simply going to extract data from the [NSW Education Data Hub](https://data.cese.nsw.gov.au/) and load it into our in memory data warehouse 🦆, model, clean, and analyse our data.
+> ![Info] We are simply going to extract data from the [NSW Education Data](https://data.nsw.gov.au/) and load it into our in memory data warehouse 🦆, model, clean, and analyse our data.
+> behind the scenes uses https://ckan.org/ an open source data management system used by the likes of [Government of Canada](https://www.canada.ca/en.html), [NHS](https://www.nhs.uk/), [USAs Open Data](https://data.gov/).

 > [!WARNING]